jxu05/comp20/README.md

 How much do you think you have grown from day 1 of this course to now?
 - Day 1: I know nothing about web programming.
-I even never heard CSS/javaScript before.
+I even never heard of CSS before.
 - Now: I know how to learn web programming, even computer science.
 The "Teaching Style and Expectations" of the instruction lecture of day 1 is not abstract to me any more.
 I really understand what Ming said: "You are responsible for your